About my ticket

 About my Aeroplan account

-You can continue to use your same Aeroplan card and Aeroplan number as usual.
-Log in on aircanada.com today with your Aeroplan number and password to find everything you need, like your points balance, profile information, and your transaction history.
+If you have already registered for Aeroplan, you can log in on aircanada.com or the Air Canada app today with your Aeroplan number and password to find everything you need, like your points balance, profile information, and your transaction history.

 Do my points expire?

-We have paused expiry of points until January 31, 2022.
-This means that between now and January 30, 2022 any Aeroplan points which would have expired will not.
-Effective January 31, 2022, our normal expiration policy will once again apply.
-Learn more about our Aeroplan policies.
+We have paused expiry of points until September 30, 2022.
+This means that between now and September 29, 2022 any Aeroplan points which would have expired, will not.
+Effective September 30, 2022, our normal 18-month expiration policy will once again apply.
+Learn more about our Aeroplan policies during these unprecedented circumstances.

 Can I transfer Aeroplan points from a member who has passed away?